Trustee board

 Arm's length trading companies

-The trustee board has oversight of the College's arms length trading companies, RCGP Enterprises, RCGP Conferences and RCGP International.
+The trustee board has oversight of the College's arms length trading companies, RCGP Enterprise and RCGP Conferences.
 These are separate limited companies with their own Boards of Directors.